Possibly more about Barbara than you want to know

 But I became a botanist

 At college, my job was making pizzas across from the campus.
 That’s where I met the young man who would become my husband.
 The veterinary review board took a pass on me as a candidate for vet school, so my major changed to botany.
 In the spring of my senior year, the USDA offered me a 4-year paid internship.
 I’d have loved to accept, but my brand-new husband had joined the military and I wasn’t about to get left behind.
 Also, that was in the days before remote employment was possible.

 Later (much later!), my botany degree was put to good use in my own landscaping business.
 For 16 years I installed and maintained lawns and ornamental beds in the Southeast US.
-I’ve learned quite a lot about turf, flowers, weeds and bugs, plus how to keep clients happy.
+I’ve learned a lot about turf, flowers, weeds and bugs, plus how to keep clients happy.
 Furthermore, I can back a fully loaded landscaping trailer up our steep driveway, guided only by mirrors, and park perfectly.
 Ahem.
 If not for a career-ending work injury, I’d probably still be mowing Bermuda and planting pansies.
 But that’s what brought me here, so it’s all good.

 My extensive experience